July 6, 2025

 Future Timeline: Realistic Expectations

-Experts predict substantial growth in quantum AI adoption, with market size expanding from USD 0.29 billion in 2024 to
+Experts predict substantial growth in quantum AI adoption, with market size expanding from USD 0.29 billion in 2024 to USD 0.40 billion in 2025 .
+Looking beyond these figures reveals a complex landscape of technological advancement and practical implementation.

 Short-term developments (1-2 years)